Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 ### Upload using HTTP endpoint

-If you're willing to upload your data using an HTTP endpoint, you would have to implement a client, which will stream your data to the `/monitoring/profiles/batch/<MODEL_VERSION_ID>` endpoint.
+To upload your data using an HTTP endpoint, you would stream it to the `/monitoring/profiles/batch/<MODEL_VERSION_ID>` endpoint.

-In the code snippets below you can see how data can be uploaded using sample http clients.
+In the code snippets below you can see how data can be uploaded using sample HTTP clients.

 Python
 :   @@snip [client.py](snippets/python/external-model/data-upload.py)